1987 Aston Martin V8 Vantage Zagato

 After passing out of al Thani’s ownership, the Zagato was owned by a notable Aston collector until 2017, when it was acquired by the consignor, who invested much time and effort in researching the fascinating history of this car.
 Upon purchase it was sent to marque experts RS Williams in the United Kingdom for a full recommissioning service, which included the fitting of four new Michelin Pilot Sports tires subsequently mounted to factory-supplied late V8 Vantage Ronal–style wheels.
 The V8 Vantage Zagato was then presented at the Quail in 2018 and also shown in the feature Zagato Centenary class at the 2019 Greenwich Concours d’Elegance.

 Both lighter and faster than the already-world-beating V8 Vantage X-Pack, the performance is staggering and was compared in the day to that of the Ferrari F40.
-Certainly among the lowest-mileage examples extant, this V8 Vantage Zagato is offered with historical and maintenance documentation, the original Zagato-exclusive Speedline wheels, rare handbook, jack, and tools—carefully preserved from new and recently recommissioned by experts.
+Certainly among the lowest-mileage examples extant, this V8 Vantage Zagato is offered with historical and maintenance documentation, the original Zagato-exclusive Speedline wheels (FOB Massachusetts), rare handbook, and tool roll—carefully preserved from new and recently recommissioned by experts.

 Please note that Aston Martin Assured Provenance has recently been issued for this lot.
 Also note that due to California emissions, this vehicle must be sold to a dealer or out-of-state resident.